syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ## Insert space / keep tabs

-The following functions can be used convert the spaces in a selected region into tabs and vice versa.
+The following functions can be used to convert the spaces in a selected region into tabs and vice versa.
 Tab symbols can also be added, inserted or removed from selected text.

 <table>
 <tr>